uselagoon/lagoon/docs/lagoonizing/index.md

 - Only the `max-age` parameter is required.
 The required max-age parameter indicates the length of time, in seconds, the HSTS policy is in effect for.

 !!! info
-    If you plan to switch from a SSL certificate signed by a Certificate Authority (CA) to a Let's Encrypt certificate, it's best to get in touch with your Lagoon administrator to oversee the transition.
+    If you plan to switch from a SSL certificate signed by a Certificate Authority (CA) to a Let's Encrypt certificate, it's best to get in touch with {{ defaults.helpstring }} to oversee the transition.

 #### `environments.[name].types`